 Applicants will be required to describe the likely impact of their research upon patients with histiocytic disorders and to outline a plan to attract further independent funding, using the award to drive forward new competitively funded research relevant to histiocytosis.
 The credibility of these sections of the application will be central to a successful outcome through the review process.

-The scientific review board will submit their recommendations to the Trustees for approval in JUNE 2022
+The scientific review board will submit their recommendations to the Trustees for approval at the next available Trustee Board meeting.

 Eligible costs include salaries and consumables for researchers directly engaged in the proposed study but will not include PI salary, overheads, IT equipment or travel.